Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 20: Hold the Line

 You become an unyielding bulwark, turning aside threats and protecting those within your shielded presence.
-As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes.
+As a **:rsc-b: Bonus Action**{.rsc}, you gain the following benefits for 10 minutes.
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Truesight***.
 You gain *Truesight* with a range of 120 feet.